HOT WATER

-Married at First Sight 2025 groom Adrian Araouzou’s old legal troubles have come back to haunt him as concerns are raised about show’s duty of care
+MAFS groom Adrian Araouzou’s old legal troubles have come back to haunt him.
+Concerns are raised about show’s duty of care

 |